TongQuangThanh/udacity-p4-travel-app/README.md

 Press the **Submit** button when all data have been entered.

 The app returns an image for the destination location.
-If it can't find one for that particular city/location, it will choose one for the country the location is in instead.
-You can change the image randomly by clicking the **Get another Image** button.

 The app returns a forecast card for each date of the trip, up until a maximum of 15 days after today.
 Each card contains the following information: